altermarkive/training/system-design/restaurant-waiting-time.md

 ```

-Persistently cache the static results of 3rd party APIs,<br/>store the calculated estimates
+Persistently cache the static results of third-party APIs,<br/>store the calculated estimates

 ---